hyperledger-labs/fabric-smart-client/samples/fabric/weaver/relay/README.md

 ./relay network start --path ./testdata
 ```

-The above command will start the Fabric network and the FSC network,
+The above command will start the networks,
 and store all configuration files under the `./testdata` directory.
 The CLI will also create the folder `./cmd` that contains a go main file for each FSC node.
 The CLI compiles these go main files and then runs them.